paulshuker/coppafisher/docs/overview.md

 ## Orthogonal Matching Pursuit

-Orthogonal Matching Pursuit (OMP) is the most sophisticated gene calling method used by coppafish, allowing for overlapping genes to be detected.
+Orthogonal Matching Pursuit (OMP) is the most sophisticated gene calling method used by coppafisher, allowing for overlapping genes to be detected.
 It is an iterative,
 <a href="https://en.wikipedia.org/wiki/Greedy_algorithm" target="_blank">greedy algorithm</a> that runs on individual
 pixels of the images.
 At each OMP iteration, a new gene is assigned to the pixel.
 OMP is also self-correcting.
 "Orthogonal" refers to how OMP will re-compute every gene contribution (their pixel score) after each iteration by least squares.
-Background genes[^1] are considered valid genes in OMP.
+Background genes are considered valid genes in OMP.
 The iterations stop if:

 * iteration number `max_genes` in the `omp` config section is reached.
 * assigning the next best gene to the pixel does not have a score above `dot_product_threshold` in the `omp` config.